stvhwrd/saiddit/README.md

 ----
-## Installation and Setup on Ubuntu 16.04 LTS
+## Installation and Setup
+The following instructions are for [Ubuntu 16.04 LTS](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes).

 > Note: The chevrons (❯❯❯) represent the zsh shell command prompt.